viren1993/javascript/reactjs/2-Hooks.md

 ⚛️ Module 2: Hooks (Deep Dive)

+A Hook is a special function in React that lets you “hook into” React features (like state, lifecycle, and context) from functional components.

 1️⃣ useState
 - Adds state to functional components
 - Returns an array with current state and a setter function